isaacs/blog.izs.me/src/posts/2025/occult-grammar/ogc-4-conflict.md

-In autistic communication, symbols carry the meaning that they are assigned, either for use within a specific context (for example, jargon or techical terms) or more broadly, using a conventional definition.
+In autistic communication, symbols carry the meaning that they are assigned, either for use within a specific context (for example, jargon or technical terms) or more broadly, using a conventional definition.
 These meanings can be negated, flipped around, or assembled, according to fairly well defined grammatical rules that make up the language.